petek77/domo-petek/README.md

 # Changelog
+0.86 - 07/03/2015
+- Current usage of energy/gas meters will be updated more frequently (every minute)
+- New setting: refresh intervals for graphs

+0.85 - 27/02/2015
+- Support for NZBGET

 0.84 - 26/02/2015
 - Fix voor hidden switches in selected floorplan (wich aren't marked as favorite)
 - Extra checks for existing variables